 To extend your walk you climb to the nearby Latrigg Fell and enjoy great views over the area.
 View Full Details>>

-|Lon Eifion||11 miles (18 km)||This splendid cycling and walking trail runs along a disused railway path from Caernarfon to Bryncir on the edge of the Snowdonia National Park.
+|Lon Eifion||11 miles (18 km)||This splendid cycling and walking trail runs along a disused railway path from Caernarfon to Bryncir on the edge of the Snowdonia.
 It's a good surfaced traffic free path making it ideal for a safe family cycle or a leisurely walk.
-There are lovely views of the surrounding Welsh Countryside and mountains such as Yr Eifl (or the Rivals) and Snowdon.
-The route runs alongside the Welsh Highland Railway so you should also see some wonderful steam trains as you go.|
+There are lovely views of the surrounding Welsh Countryside and mountains such as Yr Eifl (or the Rivals) and Snowdon.|

 The route starts at Caernarfon at the impressive Caernarfon Castle, and heads south through the town, crossing the River Seiont on the way.
 You continue to Llanwnda and Groeslon where you pass the lovely Glynllifon Country Park.
 It's well worth taking a short detour from the path and visiting the park with its woodland, gardens, parkland and river.
 There is also a cafe, a maze and exhibits such as steam power pistons restored by Fred Dibnah.

 The route continues through Penygroes before the final stretch takes you to the finish point at the little village of Bryncir.
 View Full Details>>

 |Longdendale Trail||8 miles (13 km)||This splendid cycling and walking trail follows a disused railway line through the Longdendale in the Peak District National Park.
 The path starts in Hadfield and runs alongside a series of beautiful reservoirs including Bottoms Reservoir, Torside Reservoir, Woodhead Reservoir and Rhodeswood Reservoir before finishing at Salter's Brook.
 It runs for just over 8 miles on a gradually ascending path which is ideal for both cyclists and walkers.
 There's also fine views of the lovely rolling hills and countryside for the duration of the route.
 It's easy to access with a train station and public car park right next to the start point at the western end in Hadfield.
 View Full Details>>|

 |Lyke Wake Walk||40 miles (64 km)||The Lyke Wake Walk is a complete crossing of the North Yorkshire Moors from west to east.
-It runs from Osmotherly, in the west, to Ravenscar, on the eastern coast of Yorkshire.
+It runs from Osmotherley, in the west, to Ravenscar, on the eastern coast of Yorkshire.
 View Full Details>>|

-|Manifold Way||8 miles (13 km)||Follow the River Manifold and the River Hamps along the Manifold Way on this splendid shared walking and cycling path through the Peak District.
+|Manifold Way||8 miles (13 km)||Follow the River Manifold and the River Hamps through the Manifold Valley on this splendid shared walking and cycling path through the Peak District.
 The path runs from Waterhouses to Hulme End along a former railway line with beauitful Peak District Scenery to enjoy.|

-The path passes Beeston Tor, Wetton Mill and the wonderful Thor's Cave which is well worth exploring.
+The route passes Beeston Tor, Wetton Mill and the wonderful Thor's Cave which is well worth exploring.
 View Full Details>>

-|Marriot's Way||22 miles (36 km)||This wonderful cycle and walking path runs from Aylsham to Hellesdon along the trackbeds of two former railway lines.
-The route passes Cawston, Reepham, Lenwade, Taverham and Drayton taking you through the Wensum Valley with regular views of the River Wensum to enjoy.|
+|Marriot's Way||22 miles (36 km)||This wonderful cycle and walking path runs from Aylsham to Norwich along the trackbeds of two former railway lines.
+The route passes Cawston, Reepham, Lenwade, the wildlife rich Taverham Mill and Drayton, taking you through the Wensum Valley with regular views of the River Wensum to enjoy.|

 |Mawddach Trail||9 miles (14 km)||This splendid cycling and walking trail takes you along the old Ruabon to Barmouth railway line on excellent paths.
 The route runs for about 9 miles from the coastal town of Barmouth to Dolgellau, through the Snowdonia National Park.
 You start by crossing the Barmouth Bridge over the lovely River Mawddach estuary on the coast of Cardigan Bay.
 The route then runs right alongside the estuary to Penmaenpool Bridge where you can stop for some riverside refreshments.
 The final stretch continues along the river to the historic town of Dolgellau.
 It's a beautiful trail with lots of bird watching opportunities around the estuary.
-The nearby Cadair Idris also makes for a wonderful backdrop for the whole of the route.
+The nearby Cadair Idris makes for a wonderful backdrop for the whole of the route.
 It's also a very flat trail so it's perfect for people of all abilities.|

 |Meon Valley Trail||9 miles (15 km)||This peaceful cycling and walking trail runs along a disused railway track from West Meon to Wickham via Droxford.
 There are splendid views of the beautiful Meon Valley and the River Meon to enjoy as well as a variety of wildlife including butterflies, redwing and egrets.|

-|Monsal Trail||10 miles (16 km)||Follow the Monsal Trail through the Peak District National Park on this cycle and walking path.|
+|Monsal Trail||10 miles (16 km)||Follow the Monsal Trail through the Peak District National Park on this cycling and walking path.|

-The trail follows a disused railway line from Chee Dale to Bakewell with the first section following the River Wye to Monsal Head via Cressbrook and Miller's Dale.
+The trail follows a disused railway line from Chee Dale near Buxton to Bakewell with the first section following the River Wye to Monsal Head via Cressbrook Dale and Miller's Dale.
 This popular beauty spot includes shady wooded valleys, rushing rivers and lots of interesting flora and fauna.
 At Monsal Head you will pass over the impressive Headstone Viaduct, built in 1836.